ossrs/srs-docs/src/pages/faq-srs-stack.md

 <a name="auth-bt"></a><br/><br/><br/>

-## How to authorize troubleshooting
+## How to Authorize Troubleshooting

 How to authorize machine permissions when a problem occurs?
 It is recommended to use aaPanel: